Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

 In algebraic geometry, and by different methods, Bellamy--Schedler \cite{BeSch18} constructed vector-space filtrations on cohomologies of certain CSRs.
 For $A_n$-singularities, our filtration agrees with theirs degree-wise using a certain $\C^*$-action (\cref{RemarkWhyFilrationsOnCohomologyInteresting}), but for other actions we get different filtrations. \end{rmk}

 \begin{rmk}[Capacities] Our filtration encodes a large collection of invariants in an algebraic way.
-Among those, the following invariant measures when the unit first appears, $1\in \FF_{c(Y,\omega)}^{\Fi}$,
+Among those, the following invariant measures when the unit first appears, $1\in \FF_{c(Y,\omega,\Fi)}^{\Fi}$,

-This value is finite precisely if $SH^*(Y,\Fi)=0$, by \cref{Prop vanishing of SH}.
-Such numbers, in various contexts, are referred to as ``symplectic capacity'' or ``spectral invariant''.
-The idea of asking what lowest/largest value of an action filtration is needed, for a Floer-theoretic class to appear in an action-filtered subgroup, goes back to Viterbo \cite{viterbo1992symplectic}, \cite[Sec.5.3]{Vi99}.
-It appears, among others, in Oh \cite{oh1997symplectic}; Schwarz \cite[Sec.2.2]{schwarz2000action}; for (exact) cotangent bundles in Irie \cite[Sec.3]{irie2014hofer} (with relations to Hofer--Zehnder capacities, see also Albers--Frauenfelder--Oancea \cite[Sec.3.1-3.2]{albers2017local}); for 4-dimensional Liouville domains in Hutchings's ECH capacities \cite{hutchings2011quantitative}, and for $S^1$-equivariant symplectic cohomology for domains in $\R^{2n}$ in Hutchings--Gutt \cite[Sec.4]{gutt2018symplectic}. \end{rmk}
+which is finite $\Leftrightarrow SH^*(Y,\Fi)=0$ by \cref{Prop vanishing of SH}.
+Such numbers, in various contexts, are known as ``symplectic capacity'' or ``spectral invariant''.
+The idea of asking what lowest/largest action value is needed for a Floer-theoretic class to appear in an action-filtered subgroup, goes back to Viterbo \cite{viterbo1992symplectic}, \cite[Sec.5.3]{Vi99}.
+It appears, among others, in Oh \cite{oh1997symplectic}; Schwarz \cite[Sec.2.2]{schwarz2000action}; for (exact) cotangent bundles in Irie \cite[Sec.3]{irie2014hofer} and Albers--Frauenfelder--Oancea \cite[Sec.3.1-3.2]{albers2017local} (with relations to Hofer--Zehnder capacities); for 4-dimensional Liouville domains in Hutchings's ECH capacities \cite{hutchings2011quantitative}, and for $S^1$-equivariant symplectic cohomology for domains in $\R^{2n}$ in Hutchings--Gutt \cite[Sec.4]{gutt2018symplectic}. \end{rmk}